MnCLosSantos/mnc-timetrials/README.md

 ## Support

-For help or contributions, contact the script author or refer to the F8 console logs for debug messages, including:
+For help or contributions, contact me or refer to the F8 console logs for debug messages, including:

 * Mod application logs
 * Livery/extra availability